-- Using a stand mixer (for preference), whisk the egg white in a large bowl until very stiff, then turn off the mixer and set aside.
+- Using a stand mixer (for preference), whisk the egg white in a large, very clean bowl until very stiff.
+Then turn off the mixer and set aside.

 - Pour the water-soaked gelatine and its water into a small saucepan and warm gently over a low heat, stirring continuously until completely dissolved.
 Set aside to cool slightly.

-- In a separate (heavy-based) medium saucepan, measure out the sugar, liquid glucose, and a further 60ml cold water.
+- In a separate (heavy-based) medium saucepan, measure out the sugar, liquid glucose, and a further 60ml/g cold water.

-- Turn the mixer on again with the egg whites to a low speed and carefully pour in the sugar mixture in a slow and steady stream, as the mixture continues to whisk.
+- Turn the mixer with the whipped egg whites back on at a low speed and carefully add the sugar mixture to the whisking bowl, in a slow and steady stream, as the mixture continues to whisk.

-- Gradually add the liquified gelatine, still continuing to whisk.
+- Next… gradually add the liquified gelatine, still continuing to whisk.

 - Finally add the vanilla extract and turn the whisk speed up to medium, continuing to whisk until the mixture thickens.

-- Increase the whisk speed still further to high and whisk for about a further 10 minutes until the mixture has quadrupled in size and reached a thick, glossy, liquid-marshmallow consistency.
+- As the mixture thickens, increase the whisk speed still further to high.
+Whisk for a further 10 minutes or until the mixture has quadrupled in size and reached a thick, glossy, liquid-marshmallow consistency.

-- Whilst the whisking at point 11 is taking place, heat the jam in a small pan (do not boil) until very warm and runny.
-Remove from the heat and add the remaining gelatine and liquid (liqueur/cordial) that it has been soaking in.
-Stir to dissolve completely (if you need to heat it a little more to ensure the gelatine liquifies, then do so over a low heat).
+- Stir to dissolve completely (if you need to heat it a little more to ensure the gelatine liquifies, then do so over a low heat).

-- Pour the marshmallow mixture into the prepared tin and smooth the surface.
+- When fully whipped, pour the marshmallow mixture into the prepared tin and smooth the surface.